TobbeTripitaka/telemetry_setup/INSTALLATION_GUIDE.md

 ## 12. Where to Next?

 - See `README.md` for a complete overview of features and behaviour
-- See `CHANGES_SUMMARY.md` for a detailed v2.0 → v3.0 change log
-- See `DELIVERABLES.md` for a list of all files and their roles
 - See `VISUAL_SUMMARY.txt` for diagrams and flowcharts

-This concludes the installation guide for TELE1 v3.0.
+This concludes the installation guide for TELE1 v0.3.0.
+Let me know if something is missing.

+Toby